 Andong Meas License

-Andong Meas is Angkor’s most northern license with an area of 187 square kilometers which includes several prospects – Canada Wall prospect, Wild Boar prospect, Colonial Mine prospect and South Creek prospect.
+The Andong Meas project is Angkor Resources most northern license with an area of 187 square kilometers which includes several prospects – Canada Wall prospect, Wild Boar prospect, Colonial mine prospect and South Creek prospect.
 Andong Meas has excellent high-grade gold showings as well as extensive artisanal gold workings.
 Assayed grab samples reported gold values ranging from 0.5 g/t gold to over 20 g/t gold.
-Angkor has also identified two copper-molybdenum porphyry-style systems.
-Angkor believes there is significant potential at Andong Meas and has had expressions of interest from several parties for these areas for further exploration, however, Angkor is currently planning to further explore and develop Andong Meas for its own benefit.
+Angkor Resources has also identified two copper-molybdenum porphyry-style systems.
+Angkor Resources believes there is significant potential at Andong Meas and has had expressions of interest from several parties for these areas for further exploration, however, Angkor Resources is currently planning to further explore and develop Andong Meas for its own benefit.

-Angkor renewed the license for the Banlung Tenement in 2017 for a period of three years, with an option to extend for an additional four years.
-In September 2018, Angkor signed an earn-in agreement with Hommy 5 Resources.
-Under the terms of the agreement, Hommy 5 Resources will invest US$3 million in exploration and development expenditures over a three-year period to acquire a 51 percent interest in the property.
+Angkor Resources renewed the license for the Banlung project in 2017 for a period of three years, with an option to extend for an additional four years.
+In September 2018, Angkor Resources signed an earn-in agreement with Hommy 5 Resources.
+Under the terms of the agreement, Hommy 5 Resources is expected to invest US$3 million in exploration and development expenditures over a three-year period to acquire a 51 percent interest in the property.
 After completing the initial earn-in, Hommy 5 Resources can acquire an additional 29 percent interest by completing a feasibility study for the property.

 Following programs of trenching and soil sampling, a 2017 drill program confirmed the existence of gold veins related to the faulting at Okalla West.
 The gold mineralization at Okalla West is associated with copper, tellurium and bismuth.
 The veins are hosted within an alkalic mafic to intermediate intrusive complex.
 The gold and copper in-soil anomaly extends 300 meters further north and at least two kilometres to the south.

-In July 2017, Angkor Gold signed a US$2.2 million exploration funding agreement with Australian-based gold company, Emerald Resources, on Angkor’s wholly-owned Koan Nheak property in northeastern Cambodia.
-Angkor Gold received approval from the Cambodian government to proceed with exploration on the project in September 2017.
+In July 2017, Angkor Resources signed a US$2.2 million exploration funding agreement with Australian-based gold company, Emerald Resources, on Angkor Resources’ wholly-owned Koan Nheak project in northeastern Cambodia.
+Angkor Resources received approval from the Cambodian government to proceed with exploration on the project in September 2017.

-The agreement terms include a total investment by Renaissance of US$2 million in exploration and development expenditures plus a US$200,000 cash payment to Angkor by Renaissance over a two-year period for them to acquire a 51 percent interest in the project.
+The agreement terms include a total investment by Renaissance of US$2 million in exploration and development expenditures plus a US$200,000 cash payment to Angkor Resources by Renaissance over a two-year period for them to acquire a 51 percent interest in the project.
 Upon completion of the initial earn-in option, Renaissance has the right to acquire an additional 29 percent interest in the license with the commissioning, and completion, of a definitive feasibility study.
-After that, Angkor will maintain a 20 percent participating interest in the property, or at Angkor’s discretion, can convert to a 3.5 percent NSR on all metals.
+After that, Angkor Resources expects to maintain a 20 percent participating interest in the property, or at Angkor Resources’ discretion, can convert to a 3.5 percent NSR on all metals.

 In 2018, a new in-soil gold anomaly was identified on the property that extends over 700 meters from the north to south and up to 300 meters east to west, returning values greater than 10 ppm gold.
 It is located less than a kilometer south of the Peacock South prospect.

-The Oyadao South license is approximately 235 square kilometers in size.
-In March 2017, Angkor received a three-year renewal of this license, which includes the Halo prospect.
+The Oyadao South project is approximately 235 square kilometers in size.
+In March 2017, Angkor Resources received a three-year renewal of this license, which includes the Halo prospect.

 The Oyadao South license is under a joint-exploration agreement with JOGMEC, which has committed a total investment of US$3 million in exploration expenditures by JOGMEC over a three-year period which began in March 2017.